This article was written by Timothy L. Takacs, Certified Elder Law Attorney

 NOTE: The SSA rules regarding conservatorships (or guardianships, as they are called in some states) take a completely different approach.
 Those rules consider funds in a conservatorship as available for an individual's support and maintenance.
 It is therefore important to administer the trust properly and consider the consequences of placing assets in a conservatorship for the beneficiary.

 In order to be sure that your distributions fall into the desired category, you must maintain very accurate records.
 The records are most accurate if done timely, for example, on a monthly basis, with an annual review in preparation for the accounting and filing income tax returns.
 These records will be needed if the SSA or the DHS wants verification of the expenditures you have made.

 The director of the United States Centers for Medicare and Medicaid Services, charged by Congress to implement the Medicaid programs, has advised all State Medicaid Directors on how to treat Medicaid payback trusts.
 That memo indicated that states have the right to "monitor distributions from the trusts to be sure the funds are used for the benefit of the disabled person."
 Such a demand for verification of trust disbursements is therefore likely, and you should expect it.
-You must also be responsive to requests for information from DHS regarding the trust and expenditures from the trust.
+You must also be responsive to requests for information from TennCare regarding the trust and expenditures from the trust.